intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 at the time of writing include the following:

-1. Editing documents originating from all RFC streams to ensure that they adhere to editorial standards specified in the RFC Style Guide.
+1. Editing documents originating from all RFC streams to ensure that they are consistent with the editorial standards specified in the RFC Style Guide.

 2. Creating and preserving records of edits performed on documents.